mcollu/scube/docs/source/sec_scube_inputs.rst

            yaw_misalign: [0]

 .. note::
-   Note the slight difference in user_group: the “-” in front means that this is an indipendent series of values, while the absence of the “-” in front means that these values are coupled with the previous series of values with the “-”.
+   Note the slight difference in ``user_group:``: the “-” in front means that this is an indipendent series of values, while the absence of the “-” in front means that these values are coupled with the previous series of values with the “-”.

    For example, in this case, 9 simulations will be carried out: 3 wave directions, due to “- wave_dir”, times 3 nacelle directions, due to “nace_dir”.
 The wind propagation direction, “pro_dir”, is coupled with the nacelle direction, i.e., for nace_dir = -90, the prop_dir is automatically 90, for nace_dir = 0, the prop_dir is automatically 0, and so on.